podenv/podenv/docs/tutorials/create.md

 [gimp window appears]
 ```

-However, the environment doesn't have access to any files.
+However, the environment doesn't have access to the host filesystem.
-Any files modification are trashed when the environment die.
+Any file modification are trashed when the environment die.

 ## Access files from the environments